Chris Ralph

 shape with the head being short and compact.

-Colour – Base colour of head and
+Colour – Base colour of head

-body grey/green.
-Blackish coloured line running from the
+and body grey/green.
+Blackish coloured line running

-body scutes are creamy white with the exception of a dark
+white with the exception of a dark line which runs from

-line which runs from the ventral fins to the anal fin.
+the ventral fins to the anal fin.
+All fins are described

-All fins are described as being clear.
+as being clear.

 Remarks – This species is often

-mistaken for Corydoras hastatus within the aquatic
+mistaken for Corydoras hastatus within the

-trade.
-Corydoras pygmaeus lacks the lozenge-shaped
+aquatic trade.
+Corydoras pygmaeus lacks the

-blotch at the root of the tail along with the white to
+lozenge-shaped blotch at the root of the tail along

-yellowish coloured margin above and below.
-This species
+with the white to yellowish coloured margin above and

-sports a black band that runs the full length of the body,
+below.
+This species sports a black band that runs the

-ending just short of the tail end, and ending in a slightly
+end, and ending in a slightly broader band when compared

-broader band when compared to Corydoras hastatus.
+to Corydoras hastatus.

 Etymology – Cory meaning helmeted,